 Attractions in Anchorage for Kids

-1. The Alaska Zoo.
+The Alaska Zoo is definitely worth a visit.
 Despite being smaller than the average zoo, The Alaska zoo is a great place to take kids.
 Because of cooler Alaska temperatures the animals are often more active than in traditional zoos.
 Plus there is a new section that houses orphaned Alaska wildlife, once you see a baby moose or bear cub you’ll want to take one home.

 If you’re there on a rare hot day you’ll get to see the polar bears wishing away climate change.